Trending Active Ingredients, Trending Flavors, and Trending Commercialization and Application Technologies.

 Our second-place pick for 2026 trending flavors is the definition of sweet and spicy, Hot Honey.
 Great for tea, mood enhancing, or hydration, Hot Honey brings a fresh new twist to the sweet and savory flavor pairing.
 But if we love it so much, why is it only number two?
 Simply put, Hot Honey is the supporting actor.
 Hot Honey compliments, enhances, makes other flavors around it taste good.

 Introducing Sensapure’s top pick for trending 2026 flavors, the fresh, herbal classic: Basil.
 Basil works with any citrus, any berry, any exotic flavor.
-It’s great in mood enhancing beverages, mocktails and cocktails, hydration, you name it, Basil is there.
-There isn’t anything Basil can’t do, no drink it’ can’t make better, no flavor it can’t compliment.
+It’s great in mood enhancing beverages, mocktails and cocktails, hydration, etc. You name it, Basil is there.
+There's nothing Basil can’t do, no drink it can’t make better, no flavor it can’t compliment.
 That’s why Basil is our number one pick for trending 2026 flavors.

 If there’s one thing these trends make clear, it’s this: functional beverages in 2026 are no longer about doing more—they’re about doing things better.
 Better flavor.
 Better experiences.
 Better alignment with how people actually live their lives.
 Consumers aren’t chasing extremes; they’re building rituals.
 They want beverages that support how they feel, when they need it, without asking them to sacrifice taste, enjoyment, or simplicity.